Sunday, September 17, 2023

 The Audition: Nutcracker Edition

-Having not learned my lesson this spring, I decided to audition for the supporting cast of Ballet Embody's production of The Maryland Nutcracker this afternoon.
+Having not learned my lesson this spring, I decided to audition for the supporting cast of a local compay's production of The Maryland Nutcracker this afternoon.

 Like the cast of A Midsummer Night's Dream this past spring, the Nutcracker cast is composed of three groups: the professional cast, the student cast, and the supporting cast.
 The professional cast auditions were held mid-summer, and the student cast shortly thereafter; these groups started rehearsing earlier this month.